 ”First of all Take Care Kids is there with its group home giving shelter today to 14 children and a mother with her sick child.
 Once in the shelter, after a first period of adjustment, the child start going to school and, more important, triest to find again trust towards adults..

-Besides this then we cooperate with local hospitals, seeking for alleviating the suffering of children who are between life and death because of abuses and violences.
+Besides this then we cooperate with local hospitals in Pattaya, seeking for alleviating the suffering of children who are between life and death because of abuses and violences.
 Never mind the status of the kid, although he is condamned we help to die with dignity and love.

 Then we give help to single mothers in deep need, we help them sending kids to school: giving to school means not to stay in the street and all its dangers.